SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

     #include "aws_starfield_ca.pem.h"          //CA certificate
     #define FLAGS                              HTTPS_SUPPORT
     #define HTTP_PORT                          443
-    #define HTTP_URL                           "firmware.rps" //firmware file name to download
+    #define HTTP_URL                           "firmware.rps" //Firmware file name to download
     #define USERNAME                           ""
     #define PASSWORD                           ""
     char *hostname                             ="example.s3.ap-south-1.amazonaws.com";
     ```

     > **Note:** The `USERNAME` and `PASSWORD` is provided as empty string "" since the S3 bucket URL that was created has public access provided.
-Refer to [Configuring AWS S3 Bucket](#configuring-aws-s3-bucket) section on how to upload Firmware in AWS S3 Bucket.
+Refer to the [Configuring AWS S3 Bucket](#configuring-aws-s3-bucket) section for information on how to upload firmware in the AWS S3 Bucket.

     - For Private resource: While trying to download the private resource, make sure to create the pre-signed URL and use it in the HTTP_URL as shown below.
       ```C